dcfrenci/AdventOfCode2023/README.md

 Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 People use them as interview prep, company training, university coursework, practice problems, a speed contest, or to challenge each other.

-You don't need a computer science background to participate - just a little programming knowledge and some problem solving skills will get you pretty far.
+You don't need a computer science background to participate - just a little programming knowledge and some problem-solving skills will get you pretty far.
 Nor do you need a fancy computer; every problem has a solution that completes in at most 15 seconds on ten-year-old hardware.

 ## Problems
 All the problems are divided into two parts.
 Solving the first half allows to solve the second part.